-Our Ethos - we ask parents to respect our ethos and its importance to the school community.
-This does not affect the right of all parents to apply and be considered for a place here:
+Our ethos - we ask parents and carers to respect our ethos and its importance to the school community.
+This doesn't affect the right to apply for a place here or how that application would be considered.

 As a Multi Academy Trust encompassing community and church primary schools, we are proud of our intentionally individual and wonderfully unique character.
 Our overarching philosophy of valuing individuality and human flourishing permeates our shared vision and links our schools across the trust.